Ralph-Paonessa/ESP32-Weather-Station/README.md

 # ESP32-Weather-Station

-Contains code and libraries to get, process, and display weather sensor readings from an ESP32 development board.
+Contains code and libraries to receive, process, and display weather sensor readings from an ESP32 development board.

 ## Implemented sensors
 - Ambient temperature